jnevin/Realto/README.md

 ### CoGeVJ
 The project uses CoGeVJ to create is Media Manager.

 The Media Manager manages a realto's audio/visual media, such as video clips, images, effects and layers, and live streams from video cameras and green screen.
-The Media Manager's interactive mixer, responding to OSC messages from the Timeline Manger, composites the media and displays it for projection.
+The Media Manager's interactive mixer, responding to OSC messages from the Timeline Manager, composites the media and displays it for projection.

 ### Vezer
 The project uses Vezer to create its Timeline Manager.